KeYProject/key-docs/docs/devel/Gradle.md

 ## Working with IDEs

-The import guides assume, that you have already checkout a KeY branch with gradle as build tool.
+The import guides assume that you have already checked out a KeY branch with gradle as build tool.

 ### Importing into  IntelliJ IDEA